Keyruu/oblivion/content/MacOS/Raycast.md

 ## App switching
 ![[hollow-knight.png]]
 This is pretty obvious, but this has a few things about it which makes the app switching especially good and fast.
-The way MacOS app switching works is that if you have the application not open yet it will open the app, but if there is an instance of that app open it switches the focus to that app.
-I really like this behaviour
+The way MacOS app switching works is that if you have the application not open, yet it will open the app, but if there is an instance of that app open it switches the focus to that app.
+I really like this behavior.

 You can of course type in the app you wanna use and Raycast will find it.
 But you can also assign aliases to apps.
 For example Firefox could just be `ff`.
 Then you only type in that, press space and you opened that app.
-You could also assign a keybind to the app and that completely changed my workflow.
+You could also assign a key bind to the app and that completely changed my workflow.
 Because of the way Mac handles app launch/switch this enables you to navigate to the open app regardless on which space its located.

 For my specific setup I use `Alt` + a fitting character for the app.
 For example `Alt` + `c` for the Arc Browser.
 (This is because I used Chrome before)